Jarzka/stylefy/README.md

 ## Keyframes

-Call *stylefy/keyframes* and the given keyframes are added on top the generated CSS code.
+Call *stylefy/keyframes* and the given keyframes are added on top the generated CSS code:

 ```clojure
 (stylefy/keyframes "simple-animation"